-An individual Risk Assessment is in place for staff who are 'clinically extremely vulnerable' (CEV), 'clinically vulnerable' (CV) and pregnant.
+An individual risk assessment is also in place for these staff and include any additional reasonable control measures which can be implemented without impacting on service provision.
+Additional individual risk factors are considered in these risk assessments and these include any specific advice or control measures advised by a medical professional (who are 'clinically extremely vulnerable' (CEV), 'clinically vulnerable' (CV) and pregnant.
 A separate assessment is in place for those from a BAME background.
-Given the change in the school Covid risk assessment for the Autumn term, risk assessments for all vulnerable staff will be reviewed.
 These are regularly reviewed.
 Reviews will also take place if there is an outbreak within the school.